Vertigo (film): Subsequent studio shooting

 Following 16 days of location shooting, the production moved to Paramount's studios in Hollywood for two months of filming.
-Hitchcock preferred to film in studios as he was able to control the environment.
+Hitchcock preferred filming in the studio to location shooting, as he was able to control the environment there.
 Once sufficient location footage had been obtained, interior sets were designed and constructed in the studio.

-Hitchcock popularized the dolly zoom in this film, leading to the technique's sobriquet, amongst several others, "the Vertigo effect".
-This "dolly-out/zoom-in" method involves the camera physically moving away from a subject whilst simultaneously zooming in (Note: Some sources say that Vertigo uses dolly-in/zoom-out.
-The Obsessed with Vertigo DVD documentary says that the shot was achieved by "zooming forward and tracking backward simultaneously".) (a similar effect can be achieved in reverse), so that the subject retains its size in the frame, but the background's perspective changes.
+Hitchcock popularized the dolly zoom in this film, leading to the technique being known as "the Vertigo effect" (among other nicknames).
+This method involves the camera physically moving away from a subject whilst simultaneously zooming in (Note: Some sources say that Vertigo uses dolly-in/zoom-out.
+The Obsessed with Vertigo DVD documentary says that the shot was achieved by "zooming forward and tracking backward simultaneously".) (or the reverse), so that the subject retains its size in the frame, but the background's perspective changes.
 Hitchcock used the effect to look down the tower shaft to emphasise its height and Scottie's disorientation.
 Following difficulties filming the shot on a full-sized set, a model of the tower shaft was constructed, and the dolly zoom was filmed horizontally.
 The "special sequence" (Scottie's nightmare sequence) was designed by artist John Ferren, who also created the painting of Carlotta.
 (Note: Multiple sources:)

 The rotating patterns in the title sequence were created by animator John Whitney using a Kerrison Predictor, a mechanical computer which was used during World War II to aim anti-aircraft cannons at moving targets.
 This made it possible to produce an animated version of Lissajous curves.

 Costume design

+Costume worn by Judy Barton/Madeleine Elster (Kim Novak) in the film on display at the Academy Museum in Los Angeles, California.

 Hitchcock and costume designer Edith Head used color to heighten emotion.
 Grey was chosen for Madeleine's suit in an attempt to be psychologically jarring, as it is not usually a blonde's color.
 In contrast, Novak's character wore a white coat when she visited Scottie's apartment, which Head and Hitchcock considered more natural for a blonde to wear.